sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 2. Partnering up with an epidemiologist to get the understanding of the problem.

 ### Final Thoughts
 This project has taught me a lot about machine learning and epidemiology and how epidemiologist are using machine learning.
 This project has also taught me that we always need a partner in this case it would have been really nice if your I would have had an epidemiologist to help me and guide me in the process of how a disease works.
 We as machine learning Engineers only understands the data but for us to be able to program a machine to learn something new we need to also understand what is the data based on what are the nuances on the data itself what is the story behind the data without the this.
+It is really critical for us to be able to build a good machine model.
+We need to understand  the story of the data.
+In this case we're looking at the number of new cases worse than the number of total cases.

 -----------